 |Today’s flowers from the grounds of La Perla are a token of our sorrowful expression for the loss of life and injury of the victims in the Texas mass shooting.|

 |A view across the valley to Atenas on a clear day.|

-However, we are deeply touched by the seeming endless shocking events occurring throughout the world.
-In reality, such event becomes an integral aspect of our decisions as to where we’ll travel in the future.
+However, we are deeply touched by the seemingly endless shocking events occurring throughout the world.
+In reality, such events become an integral aspect of our decisions about where we’ll travel in the future.

 Essentially, the observation and subsequent discussion of these types of events can’t be ignored, not by us, not by any citizens of the world.
 No, we won’t get into highly charged mentions of political affiliations that rise to the forefront when such events occur.

 Although Tom and I have distinct and passionate political opinions and views, we chose, many moons ago, not to express them here.
 This is not an arena for espousing our political perceptions.

 This is a site to share the lives of two very much in-love senior citizens who left everything behind, selling everything we owned, to embark upon a worldwide journey living in various countries along the way, experiencing other cultures, wildlife, nature, and history.
 There is no place for politics here.

 Taking the political aspect out of such tragedies places them closer to our hearts with prayers and condolences for those who lost their lives and for the loved ones who are left to mourn and grieve their losses.
 Who among us can grasp the magnitude of such losses unless they’ve sadly fallen prey to such sorrow?